thunder/thunder_schema/documentation.md

 leads to an API that is very close to the structure of Drupal.
 A consumer would have to know the relationships of entities within Drupal.
 Especially when working with paragraphs and media entities, you would have to be aware of the entity references to get to the actual data.
-For example, we use Media entities for images in Paragraphs.
+For example, we use media entities for images in paragraphs.
 The referencing goes unconventionally deep in this case:
 If you wanted to get the src attribute of an image in such a paragraph, you would have to dereference Article => Paragraph => Media Entity => File Entity (src).